nus-oss/cs3281-AY1516S2-website/teams/codebender.md

 * Week 12, Sat - Co-designed the deleteLibrary API for version 2 of Eratosthenes
 * Week 12, Sat - Wrote the Wiki entry on the deleteLibrary API
 * Week 12, Sat - Resolved all conflicts in the final [pull request](https://github.com/codebendercc/eratosthenes/pull/76)
+* Week 13, Fri - Authored the project report for team Eratosthenes

 #### Contribution to minor project - Teammates
 * Week 6, Sat - Set up development environment and staging website at [http://teammates-kaiyuan.appspot.com/](http://teammates-kaiyuan.appspot.com/)